Table of Contents

 Leaves: Leaves are simple ovate or ovate- lanceolate.
 Leaves are entire at the base and coarsely toothed at the apex.
 Taste is mucilaginous.

 Flowers: Flowers are pedicillate, actinomorphic, pentamerous and complete.
-Corolla consists of 5 petals, red in colour and about 3 inches in diameter.
+Corolla consists of 5 petals, red in color and about 3 inches in diameter.

-Roots: Cylindrical of 5-15 cm length and 2 cm in diameter, off white in colour light brown transverse lenticies.
+Roots: Cylindrical of 5-15 cm length and 2 cm in diameter, off white in color light brown transverse lenticies.
 Its fracture is fibrous.
 Roots taste sweet and mucilaginous.

-Varieties: Many varieties exist differing in size and colour, in single (or) double forms.
-The important colours include Red, White, Yellow, and Light Red.
+Varieties: Many varieties exist differing in size and color, in single (or) double forms.
+The important colors include Red, White, Yellow, and Light Red.

 Flowers throughout the year.

 - Part(s) used for medicinal purpose: leaves, buds and flowers